onyx-and-iris/vban-cmd-python/README.md

 #### `vban.public_packet`

-Returns a Voicemeeter rt data packet object.
+Returns a `VbanRtPacket`.
 Designed to be used internally by the interface but available for parsing through this read only property object.
 States not guaranteed to be current (requires use of dirty parameters to confirm).

 ### `Errors`